Asphalt Anchor Installation Guide

 Attaching Objects

-Section titled “Attaching Objects”- Wait 2 hours before loading (24 hours for pull testing)
+Section titled “Attaching Objects”- Wait 2 hours before loading (24 hours for maximum strength)

 - Remove bolt and washer